Articles

 1. Make the dough as you normally would- you can follow the recipe below for white pizza dough or this one for dough with 3 different flours including whole grain.

-2. After you have kneaded the dough for 10 minutes, leave it to rise until doubled in size.
+2. After you have kneaded the dough for 10 minutes, leave it to rise until doubled in size or in the fridge for 24-72hours.

 how to freeze pizza dough: dough balls on a cutting board